zkamvar/user2021/prose.md

 By chopportunities, I am referring to a challenge that is also an opportunity.
 The growth that we've experienced in the past few years is a chopportunity.
 In 2016, there were six lessons, but now we have over 45 official lessons in two languages.
-The carpentries incubator, has grown immensely over the last year, adding more than 30 new lessons in the last six months alone.
+The carpentries incubator has grown immensely over the last year adding more than 30 new lessons in the last six months alone.

 Our challenge is clear: the all-in-one lesson infrastructure we have will not scale well to the growing lessons under our umbrella, so we need to build